 Title IX of the Education Amendments of 1972 protects individuals from discrimination based on sex in any educational program or activity operated by recipients receiving federal financial assistance.
 Sexual harassment, sexual assault, domestic violence, dating violence, stalking, and sexual exploitation are forms of sex discrimination prohibited by Title IX and UWO Policy.
 UWO grievance processes for sexual misconduct differ for employees and students as noted below.
 This page has guidelines relative to all processes.
 Please see each category for specific information.

-- When a report is made to the Title IX Coordinator or a Title IX Deputy alleging that a student has engaged in an act of sexual misconduct or sexual harassment, the procedures linked here apply, Emergency Rule Chapter UWS 17, Wis.
+- When a report is made to the Title IX Coordinator or a Title IX Deputy alleging that a student has engaged in an act of sexual misconduct or sexual harassment, the procedures linked here apply, Chapter UWS 17, Wis.
 Admin.
 Code.

 - When a report is made to the Title IX Coordinator alleging that a member of the university staff has engaged in an act of sexual misconduct or sexual harassment, the procedures linked here apply, RPD 14-2 Appendix C.